thejohnlima/PickImageAlert/README.md

 - If you found a bug, open an issue.
 - If you have a feature request, open an issue.
-- If you want to contribute, submit a pull request.:muscle:
+- If you want to contribute, submit a pull request. 👨🏻‍💻

 ## License